When I went on a road trip with my husband, Bandung was our first stop. It seemed like the perfect opportunity to try Bobobox Dago.

 The friendly front desk staff greeted me upon arrival and assisted my checking in through the apps.
 Each guest must be 18 years old or older to be able to stay at Bobobox.
 Minors should be accompanied by parents or legal guardians (sorry, kids!).

 Bobobox does not permit shoes in its inner quarters.
 Guests will use Bobobox sandals around said quarters.
 Lockers are available at the reception area to safely locked away the shoes.

 Only guests may enter the inner quarters of Bobobox.
+Visitors are permitted solely in Lobby area.
 During check in process, guests are issued individual QR code.
 I was able to enter the inner quarters after I acquired this code.

 Instead of sharing sleeping quarters, guests sleep in private pods.
-These are available in singles or doubles and each offered in two types: Sky Pods (bed is high off the floor) and Earth Pods (bed is low on the floor).
+These are available in singles or doubles and each offered in two types: Sky Pods (bed is high off the floor – picture above) and Earth Pods (bed is low on the floor – pictured below).
 I chose a Sky Double Pod.

 The pod is quite spacious, contrary to what I expected.
 It is approximately 240cm by 200cm.
 It comes with basic amenities such as toothbrush, toothpaste, towels.
 Soap and shampoo are available inside shower area.
 There is a pad (called B-pad) that controls mood lamps, bluetooth music to door lock system.

 Just like most capsule hotels, common rooms in smoking and non smoking types are available at Bobobox Dago.
 There is a pantry where you can make your own coffee or tea.
 Plates and cutleries are available in this area.